Hardik0307/Hardik0307/README.md

 Hi, I'm Hardik Bagada, a passionate software developer from :earth_asia: India.

 - :diamond_shape_with_a_dot_inside:	 I’m graduate CE from [DDU](https://ddu.ac.in/).
-- 🔭 I’m Core Team Member and Head of Web Development Team at [DSC-DDU](http://www.dscddu.com/).
+- 🔭 I have worked as Core Team Member and Head of Web Development Team at [DSC-DDU](http://www.dscddu.com/).
 - 🌱 I’m currently working on frontend technologies.
 - :desktop_computer: Have a look on my [projects](https://github.com/Hardik0307?tab=repositories).
 > ⚡  **Learn to rest not quit.**